h4ckyou/h4ckyou.github.io/posts/re/posts/sonda.md

   }
 ```

-- First it receives a number which is the "magic number" and checks if it's divisible by 17 or greater than 20.
+- First it receives a number which is the "magic number" which is stored as `seed`, and checks if it's divisible by 17 or greater than 20.
   - If it is, then the program just returns 1 and basically stop it's execution.

 In order to pass this check we need to pass a number which is divisible by 17 and less than 20.
 The only numbers which meet that check are 0 and 17.